albertzak/open/readme.md

 From 2020-09 until 2024-08 I got paid to daydream (🚮).
 This is all I have to show for it.

 I collected random interesting internet finds in Apple Notes.
 Order is somewhat chronological, newest at the top.
 Sadly only very few entries are timestamped or properly sourced.
+Lightly edited (typos, clarity) and small parts translated from German.

+---

+problems:
+> traditional programming is not interactive
+> too many closed systems with weak composition

+wir haben zu viele in sich abgeschlossene systeme mit ihren eigenen kleinen sprachen und semantiken fühle mich wie 2000er: videokamera, gameboy, usbstick, taschenrechner mp3pl, uhr, navigerät -> ein smartphone betriebssyssteme, shell, filesystem, files, compiler, packages, versch manager, sprachen, datanbanken, webserver, reverseproxy, configfiles inf xyz formaten, ssh, programme kompositionieren kaum, sockets/http/tls/files/rawbytes/textfiles/ permissions tropfen der das fass überlauft: security. code reuse, packages, pola? kann alles machen was mein user kann?!
+-> convergenz

+“Most programs are not write-once.
+They are reworked and rewritten again and again in their lives.
+Bugs must be debugged… During this process, human beings must be able to read and understand the original code; it is therefore more important by far for humans to be able to understand the program than it is for the computer.” - Matsumoto Yukihiro 2007 code testen? discovery - response von webservice testen? herumspielen?
+-> interaktives computing

+claim: layers of systems on top of out os: OS are at a local maximum ja, OS soll hw resourcen manager, aber es ist auch eine plattform auf die wir systeme aufbauen können welt der programmiersprachen und der datenbanken kollidieren, haben kategorische gemeinsamkeiten

+---

+want: "one set of mechanisms to deal with abstraction, modularity, naming, security/access control" together, see "problems as a single fabric" (miller 2006)

 ---